 One of the great things about design portfolios is the variety.
 Take 5 successful artists and you’ll probably have 5 radically different design portfolios.

-But that same “anything goes” approach can be a struggle if you’re a designer looking to create your own portfolio to reach potential clients.
-And that might have you searching around for some quality examples of design portfolios.
+But that same “anything goes” approach can be a struggle if you’re a graphic designer, an illustrator or a web designer looking to create your own portfolio website to reach potential clients.
+And that might have you searching around for some quality design portfolios examples.

 The following portfolios are not only good-looking and creative; they are owned by people who made the breakthrough in this huge worldwide design/illustration market and got their names tied to important clients and known brands along the way.
 That is, these are the design portfolios of successful artists.

 We did a lot of research on this because we really wanted to present you some of the best design portfolios available on the web at this very moment.
-No matter if you need inspiration for your own website, making an effort to improve your portfolio and make it rank better, or you’re simply looking for interesting designers to hire, we hope this post brings on the value you’re seeking.
+No matter if you need inspiration on how to make your own portfolio website, making an effort to improve your portfolio and make it rank better, or you’re simply looking for interesting designers to hire, we hope this post brings on the value you’re seeking.